h82258652/windows-uwp.zh-cn/windows-apps-src/publish/reviews-report.md

 ---
 author: jnHs
-Description: The Reviews report in the Windows Dev Center dashboard lets you see the reviews (comments) that customers entered when rating your app in the Store.
+Description: The Reviews report in Partner Center lets you see the reviews (comments) that customers entered when rating your app in the Store.
 title: 评价报告
 ms.assetid: E50C3A4D-1D8A-4E5B-8182-3FAD049F2A2D
 ms.author: wdg-dev-content